Auties00/Cobalt/README.md

   -  Document

      ```java
-     var document = DocumentMessage.simpleBuilder() // Create a new document message builder
+     var document = new DocumentMessageSimpleBuilder() // Create a new document message builder
            .media(urlMedia) // Set the document of this message
            .title("A nice pdf") // Set the title of the document
            .fileName("pdf-test.pdf") // Set the name of the document